noisiver/lua-assistant/README.md

 # Assistant
-This script will give players the ability to obtain heirlooms, glyphs, gems, utilities like name change and faction change, increase their profession skills to their max value by using a simple in-game command.
+This script will give players the ability to obtain heirlooms, glyphs, gems, containers, utilities like name change and faction change, increase their profession skills to their max value.

-The command to use is **.assistant**.
+The npc that offer these services can be spawned by using **.npc add 9000000**.
+There are also example spawn points that can be used by uncommenting the section of the sql file related to spawn points.
+Those spawn points are Stormwind City, Ironforge, Darnassus, The Exodar, Orgrimmar, Thunder Bluff, Undercity, Silvermoon City and Dalaran.

 All the features are enabled, or disabled, by modifying the script - allowing a user to only use the features they want.

+**Note:** You need to import *assistant.sql* to the world database.

 # Requirements
 This is a script that requires [Eluna](https://github.com/azerothcore/mod-eluna) to be installed for [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).